alexrudnick/dissertation/BURNDOWN.md

     problem; it could have multiple different tokens that need to get classified.
   * What we're going to need to do is build preprocessing for Europarl.
-We need to get Europarl text into the format the Chipa expects.
+We need to get Europarl text into the format the Chipa expects and aligned in the same way as the bibles.

-That looks like...
-  * need lemmatizers and perhaps POS taggers.

 ## integration
 hack up squoia again if necessary